beeware/briefcase/README.rst

 * Linux
 * iPhone/iPad
 * Android
+* Web

-Support for AppleTV, watchOS, wearOS and web deployments is planned.
+Support for AppleTV, watchOS, and wearOS deployments is planned.

 If you want to see Briefcase in action, try the `BeeWare tutorial
 <https://beeware.readthedocs.io>`__.
 That tutorial walks you through the